FlorianBertelli/ProjetAIC/starting_kit/README.md

-This is a sample starting kit for the Iris challenge.
+This is a sample starting kit for the Xporters challenge.

-It uses the well known Iris dataset from Fisher's classic paper (Fisher, 1936).
-The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
-One class is linearly separable from the other 2; the latter are NOT linearly separable from each other.
+The aim of the challenge is to provide a prediction of the flow traffic volume of NY city.
+The features are the date, the weather, temperature...all features are given into sample_exemple.
+The data has been recorded between 2012 ans 2018

 References and credits:
 R. A. Fisher.
 The use of multiple measurements in taxonomic problems.
 Annual Eugenics, 7, Part II, 179-188 (1936).

 Prerequisites:
-Install Anaconda Python 3.6.6
+Install Anaconda Python 3.7.3

 Usage: